Lights and Sirens

-When motorists see an emergency vehicle approaching, they pull to the right and stop before they get to the intersection.
-They do not turn or go until they are sure all emergency vehicles have passed.
+When motorists see an emergency vehicle approaching, they should pull to the right and stop before they get to the intersection.
+They should not turn or proceed until they are sure all emergency vehicles have passed.
 Traffic in both directions must yield to an emergency vehicle.
 This is critical at intersections.
 Motorists should pull to the right and stop before they get to the intersection--and must always yield to an oncoming emergency vehicle making a left turn.

 Emergency Vehicles Leaving Their Stations

 The law requires you to pull to the right and yield to an emergency vehicle, even before it gets on the road.
 Be alert.
 When you see that a fire truck or ambulance is coming out of its station, pull to the right and stop.

 Pedestrians are also required to get out of the way for an emergency vehicle.
 If, as a pedestrian, you are already on the road, get off the road as soon as possible.
 If you are about to cross and you see or hear an emergency vehicle approaching, don't go on the road--stay on the sidewalk until the emergency vehicle has passed.